-South Korea's largest carmaker said its third quarter net income of 1.6 trillion won ($1.5 billion) was down 28 percent from 2.3 trillion won a year earlier.
+South Korea's largest automaker said its January-March net income was 1.7 trillion won ($1.5 billion), compared with 1.91 trillion won a year earlier.

 The results were better than expected: Analysts expected 1.53 trillion won, according to FactSet, a financial data provider.